Where can I buy a ukulele?

 We've lost the music we printed out for the term - can you send it to us again?

-Music is emailed out to everyone, but if you lose the email and needs to print it off again, you can find the music on the specific school page where you select the school name from the club page.
+Gemma emails music out to parents, but if you lose the email and needs to print it off again, you can find the music on the specific school page where you select the school name from the club page.
 Click here to visit the club page.

 Will my child learn how to read 'proper' (stave notation) music at uke club?